sojurner/Personal-blog/src/posts/code/favorite-tools.md

 <img src="https://brave.com/wp-content/uploads/2019/03/brave-logo.png"
      alt="Brave logo"
      style="border-radius: 10px; height: 150px;" />
 This is my main, go-to web browser.
 For me, the main selling point is its built-in ad block feature.
-In my opinion, this is should be a default for any web browser.
+In my opinion, this is should be default for any web browser.
 Tied with the ad blocker, is their rewards program that incentivizes private ad viewership in exchange for BAT coins!

 If you're searching for a more privacy based web browser, then Brave is not going to be it.
-Brave is built off of Google's Chromium software, so security/privacy will be second-class features.
+Brave is built off of Google's Chromium software, so privacy will be second-class a feature.

 To view their entire feature list head over to [Brave's feature page](https://brave.com/features/).